 “We have been through a most traumatic period in human history with consequences devastating to older people.
 This has hit our users very hard.
 Around 70% report high levels of anxiety and social isolation.
 Dance Well sessions became a life-line enabling people to take part at home”

 Tony Bloor, Dance Well Partner, Third Age Project, 2021

-Alongside the participatory programme, Akademi runs a hugely successful performance programme across a number of London hospitals, including a long-standing partnership with Chelsea and Westminster NHS Foundation Trust.
+Alongside the Dance Well participatory programme, Akademi delivers a hugely successful performance programme across a number of London hospitals, including a 24 year long-standing partnership with Chelsea and Westminster NHS Foundation Trust.
 Feedback from existing hospital programmes has demonstrated the positive impact these performances have on patients, visitors and staff alike.

-Akademi maintains a high standard of artistic, performance and teaching quality across all of our programmes, ensuring dance artists receive regular training for delivery of dance in these settings.
+Akademi maintains a high standard of artistic, performance and teaching quality across all of our programmes, ensuring dance artists receive specialist training for delivery of dance in these settings.

 Our full report of the three-year project, including challenges and learning from the process and where this work will now take us.